7 Core Values

 Every act of God is an act of lavish generosity.
 He gives freely, fully, graciously and without measure.
 Generosity means living life with our hearts and hands open, generously giving away the truth, time, talent, and treasure that God so graciously entrusted to us.

 We believe that we are called to intentionally build bridges to people who are without Christ.
 We believe that every person should be equipped to clearly and boldly explain the good news of the gospel.
-We believe that evangelism, like prayer, is intrinsically woven into every ministry at Waterbrook.
+We believe that evangelism, like prayer, must be intrinsically woven into every ministry at Waterbrook.